gammazero/nexus/examples/README.md

 ## Example Server and Clients

-The example server, in the `server` directory, runs a websocket, tcp raw socket, and unix raw socket transport at the same time.
-This allows different clients to connect using any combination of socket types and serialization schemes, to communicate with each other.
+The example server, in the `server` directory, runs a websocket (with and without TLS), tcp raw socket (with and without TLS), and unix raw socket transport at the same time.
+This allows different clients to connect using any combination of socket types, TLS, and serialization schemes, to communicate with each other.

 The example clients are located in the following locations: